 4. Execute your map

-Step 1: To get an overview of a piece, I propose that we establish an aural model, research background information, and prepare a score.
+To get an overview of a piece, I propose that we establish an aural model (typically by listening to recordings), research background information, and prepare a score.

-Preview The Musician’s Way at Amazon.com.
+Preview and read reviews of The Musician’s Way at Amazon.com.

 © 2009 Gerald Klickstein